DonMartin76/k8s-workshop/01-provision/README.md

     --agent-vm-size Standard_DS3_v2
 ```

-That last thing will take quite a while.
+That last thing will take quite a while (several minutes, up to ten).
 If you want, point your browser to https://portal.azure.com, log in using your corporate username and password; the subscription will have been added to your account (and will be removed after the workshop).

 There you will be able to see your newly create resource group, and the resources which the ACS provisioning script creates for the Kubernetes cluster, like the Agent and Master VMs, a VNET, and a couple of load balancers.

+Meanwhile, install the command line utility:

 ## Installing `kubectl`